Paul Traill, Senior Information Security Consultant

-Once a status of compliance has been successfully achieved the last thing an organisation wants is to drop its guard and lapse into a state of non-compliance the following year.
-This could be costly not only in terms of increased fees and fines from the Acquirer, but could also mean that the likelihood of a data breach is more possible.
+Once a status of compliance has been successfully achieved, the last thing an organisation wants is to drop its guard and lapse into a state of non-compliance the following year.
+This could be costly not only in terms of increased fees and fines from the Acquirer (link to terminology post), but could also mean that the likelihood of a data breach is more possible.

 In fact, as the Security Standards Council have quoted:

 There is no easy, magic wand to wave.
 What it comes down to is ensuring that security controls continue to be properly implemented by ensuring that PCI DSS is considered a business as usual (BAU) activity.
-This means that continuous security and compliance practices must be baked into the culture and daily operational activities of the company.
-Furthermore, it is a successful practice to integrate PCI DSS compliance with a larger security control framework, to allow security teams to focus on a single set of goals rather than trying to accommodate multiple, possibly conflicting, sets of security compliance requirements.
+This means that continuous security and compliance practices must be embedded into the culture and daily operational activities of the company.
+Furthermore, it is a successful practice to integrate PCI DSS compliance with a larger security control framework, to allow security teams to focus on a single set of goals rather than trying to accommodate multiple—possibly conflicting—sets of security compliance requirements.

 An annual PCI DSS assessment can only validate the state of compliance at the time the assessment is carried out.
-It is not necessarily a great indicator of how well the business is maintaining its PCI DSS controls between assessments.
-Although, with some of the newly mandatory 2018 requirements (see article “Raising the Bar”) this does appear to be moving in the right direction, with requirements for quarterly reviews by Service providers, to ensure policies and procedures are being adhered to (requirements 12.11 and 12.11.1); and ensuring that the CDE is kept up to date after significant changes (requirement 6.4.6).
+It is not necessarily an accurate indicator of how well the business is maintaining its PCI DSS controls between assessments.
+Although, with some of the requirements that became mandatory in 2018 (see our article, ‘Raising the Bar‘) this does appear to be moving in the right direction, with requirements for quarterly reviews by Service providers, to ensure policies and procedures are being adhered to (requirements 12.11 and 12.11.1); and ensuring that the CDE is kept up to date after significant changes (requirement 6.4.6).